Brite Advisors Pty Ltd

 Having considered all feedback provided to date, the Receivers’ view in relation to Surrender Rebates and interest has not changed and is as follows:

 The Receivers remain of the view that it is not appropriate to credit interest in Beneficiaries’ portfolio.
 Their reasoning for this is outlined in detail at paragraph 54 to 62 of the Sixteenth Smith Affidavit (located, Filed by Receivers, Sixteenth Affidavit of Linda Methven Smith affirmed on 11 February 2025).
-The primary reasons why the Receivers remain of this view is due to both (i) no Beneficiaries have been paid interest on their cash holdings in the 13 December 2023 date at all (that is, all Beneficiaries are treated equally in not being credited interest), and (ii) no Beneficiary has identified a written entitlement, contractual or otherwise to be paid interest on their cash holdings.
+The primary reasons why the Receivers remain of this view is due to both (i) no Beneficiaries have been paid interest on their cash holdings in the 13 December 2023 data at all (that is, all Beneficiaries are treated equally in not being credited interest), and (ii) no Beneficiary has identified a written entitlement, contractual or otherwise to be paid interest on their cash holdings.
 Finally, if interest was credited on all Beneficiaries’ cash positions, it would be a costly exercise for the Receivers and have the effect of increasing all Beneficiaries’ portfolios (albeit in different proportions).

 How will I receive my distribution?